-Trends were displayed in the seven-day moving average of daily calls for IEs overall and by gender and age of the person of concern.
+Seven-day moving average of daily calls for IEs were plotted overall and by gender and age of the person of concern.
 An alert threshold was set at the 95th percentile of the distribution of the seven-day moving average in the pre-COVID-19 declaration period (i.e., prior to March 11, 2020).
 Single-group, segmented linear interrupted time series (ITS) analysis was then conducted with Newey-West standard errors, adjusting for day-of-the-week effects and including up to a one-week lag in the autocorrelation structure, to examine whether the PHE time periods were associated with a change in daily IE call volume.
 Analyses were conducted using STATA 16.0 (College Station, TX).
 The study team’s organizational institutional review board deemed this study to be exempt from full review.
 This analysis follows STROBE reporting guidelines for observational studies.

 Results